MYANK-11/customer-behavior-analytics-churn-prediction/README.md

 # 📊Customer Behavior & Churn Analysis

-An end-to-end customer behavior and churn risk analysis project using SQL, Python, and Power BI.
-This project focuses on understanding customer purchase behavior, identifying revenue drivers, and detecting customers at high risk of churn using behavioral metrics.
+An end-to-end customer behavior and churn risk analysis project using SQL, Python, and Power BI , And build the predictive Machine Learning Model .This project focuses on understanding customer purchase behavior, identifying revenue drivers, and detecting customers at high risk of churn using behavioral metrics.

 ## 🚀Project Objective